fwextensions/QuicKey/docs/index.md

 ## Privacy policy

 To function, *QuicKey* needs access to your open tabs, bookmarks and history.
 The Chrome permissions dialog says *QuicKey* can also change your bookmarks and browsing history on all signed-in devices, but it never will.
 It can't access the page content at all and doesn't transmit any information, other than some anonymized Google Analytics metrics.
-The "signed-in devices" permission is needed to be able to restore recently closed sessions with full history.
+The "signed-in devices" permission is required to restore recently closed tabs with their full history.

 ## Feedback and bugs